-Google Duo App Video Calling Download for Android/PC/MAC/Windows:
+Google Duo App Video Calling Download for Android/PC/MAC/Windows: (Not Working)

 Along with the split of second messaging from Hangouts into Google Allo, Google created Google Duo to handle video chats.
 Now it can also control audio calling.
 However, as usual, there are unusual limits.

 Using Duo, you can not only arrange video calls to people using your Google account, but you can also call other mobile numbers.
 If the character you call has Duo installed on their phone, you can use video/audio chat with each other for free.

 However, if you put a video call with an Android user who doesn’t have Duo installed, it defaults to a normal audio call.
 After the call, the user is inspired to install Duo.

 If you video call a person who’s using a non-Android device like an iPhone, and they don’t have Duo installed, the call doesn’t go through at all, and you have to contact them through other means.